EnterpriseDB/barman/new_docs/user_guide/concepts.rst

 WAL archiving and WAL streaming
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Transaction logs archiving is known as "continuous archiving" or "WAL archiving" in Postgres.
+Transaction log archiving is known as "continuous archiving" or "WAL archiving" in Postgres.
 WAL archiving essentially means being able to store WAL files somewhere else before they are recycled.
-In Postgres, the traditional way of doing that is via the ``archive_command`` parameter in the server configurations.
+In Postgres, the traditional way of doing that is via the ``archive_command`` parameter in the server configuration.

 The ``archive_command`` accepts any shell command as a value, which will be executed for each WAL file once completely filled.
 Such a command is responsible for making sure each file is copied safely to the desired destination.
-This provides a lot of flexibility in that Postgres does not make any assumptions on how or where you want to store these files, thus allowing you to use any command or library you want.
+This provides a lot of flexibility in the sense that Postgres does not make any assumptions on how or where you want to store these files, thus allowing you to use any command or library you want.
 This command must return a zero exit status, indicating success, otherwise Postgres understands that the archiving has failed and will not recycle those files until they can be successfully archived.
 While this is helpful for ensuring safety it can also become a nightmare if your command starts failing for some reason as WAL files will